Mattis says transgender service members can stay for now

 WASHINGTON — Defense Secretary James Mattis is assembling a panel of experts to discuss the matter of openly transgender individuals already serving in the U.S. military and he announced they will be permitted to remain in the military until further study is completed.

-President Donald Trump on Friday directed the Pentagon to extend indefinitely a ban on transgender individuals joining the military, but he gave Mattis the authority to decide those already serving.
+President Donald Trump on Friday directed the Pentagon to extend indefinitely a ban on transgender individuals joining the military, but he gave Mattis the authority to decide how that might affect those already serving.

 Mattis says in a statement released Tuesday that the Pentagon, in consultation with the Department of Homeland Security, will develop a plan that "will promote military readiness, lethality and unit cohesion."